Answers about Funds Availability

 The account would not be defined as new if:

-- that account was opened for at least 30 calendar days.
+- That established account was opened for at least 30 calendar days.

 - Cash, wire transfers, and ACH credit transfers generally have next business day availability.